Laura Dockrill

 Laura Lee Dockrill (born 28 May 1986) is an English author and performance poet.

 Personal life

+Dockrill is from Brixton, South London.
+She attended the BRIT School and Richard Atkins Primary School.
+She went on to graduate from Middlesex University.

-Dockrill is married to musician Hugo White (from The Maccabees); they have a son, after whose birth Dockrill suffered severe postpartum depression.
+Dockrill is married to musician Hugo White (from The Maccabees); they have a son, after whose birth Dockrill suffered severe postpartum psychosis.